-Mortgage rates are moving higher this week, and for California buyers and homeowners, that usually leads to one question: should you lock now or wait?
+Mortgage rates are moving higher this week.
+For California buyers and homeowners, that leads to one question: lock now or wait?

-A rate lock is not a prediction about where rates will go next.
-It is a risk-management decision.
-If you are under contract, in escrow, or close to finishing a refinance, the goal is not to “win” the market.
-The goal is to protect your payment and keep the loan on track.
+A rate lock isn't a prediction about where rates go next.
+It's a risk-management decision.
+If you're under contract, in escrow, or close to finishing a refinance, the goal isn't to "win" the market.
+It's to protect your payment and keep the loan on track.

-Mortgage pricing reacts more to the bond market than to headlines.
-When Treasury yields rise, inflation looks sticky, or investors expect the Fed to stay tighter for longer, mortgage rates usually move up too.
+Mortgage pricing reacts to the bond market more than headlines.
+When Treasury yields rise, inflation looks sticky, or investors expect the Fed to stay tighter for longer, rates usually follow.

-That matters because rate changes hit affordability fast.
-On a $700,000 loan, even a 0.25% increase can change the payment by well over $100 per month depending on taxes, insurance, and the final loan structure.
-In a California market where payments are already stretched, that is not a small swing.
+On a $700,000 loan, even a 0.25% increase can change the payment by over $100/month.
+In California, where payments are already stretched, that's not a small swing.

-So if you are watching mortgage rates in California, focus less on whether rates are "good" in some historical sense and more on whether today's numbers still work for your monthly budget and long-term plans.
+Focus less on whether rates are "good" historically and more on whether today's numbers work for your monthly budget.

-- You are closing within 30 days.
-At that point, the upside of floating is usually limited, but the downside is real.
+- You're closing within 30 days.
+Upside of floating is limited, but the downside is real.

 - You found a payment you can live with.
-If the quote fits your budget today, protecting it has value.
+Protecting it has value.

-- You are refinancing to solve a clear problem.
-Maybe you are dropping your rate, consolidating debt, or moving from an ARM to a fixed loan.
+- You're refinancing to solve a clear problem.
+Dropping your rate, consolidating debt, or moving from an ARM to fixed.
 If the refinance improves your position now, waiting for perfection can backfire.

-- You are buying in a competitive market.
-In California, a last-minute rate bump can change debt-to-income ratios and weaken an approval right before closing.
+- You're buying in a competitive market.
+A last-minute rate bump can change debt-to-income ratios and weaken an approval right before closing.

-In other words, if your loan is real, active, and close, floating is often just another way to add stress.
+If your loan is real, active, and close, floating is often just adding stress.

 Get Your Free Rate Quote